 Touching story, I do certainly feel that the tree has had an impact on you growing up and has been there with you through your ups and downs.
 Perhaps now you can think of the tree as a symbol to help you achieve the dreams your heart desires.
 All the best, Tom!
 Keep writing.

 If I was your father, I would be very proud of the person you have become.
-Very insightful and talented young man who has helped so many lives both physically and emotionally.
+Very insightful and talented young woman who has helped so many lives both physically and emotionally.
 I am sure your father is looking at you now wherever he may be shedding a tear in his eye that you are in the path of self-discovery of what your calling may be.